Homemade Emergency Baby Formula Recipe

-Unfortunately, not all babies are able to process the lactose in cow's milk that evaporated milk is derived from.
-For parents with babies with a sensitive stomach, try this as your emergency alternate.
+Unfortunately, not all infants are able to process the lactose in the cow's milk that evaporated milk is derived from.
+For parents with babies who have sensitive stomachs, try this recipe as a dairy-free alternative.

 Rice milk has long been used as a supplement for infants and has the added benefit of making your child feel full.
-It does not contain all of the needed vitamins, proteins, and fat specialized formulas provide to your child, and it should not be used as a primary source of nutrition.
+It does not, however, contain all of the needed vitamins, proteins, and fats that specialized formulas provide to your child, and it should not be used as a primary source of nutrition.

-- After serving to your child, refrigerate any unused portion and discard after two days.
+- After serving your child, any unused portions should be refrigerated.

-The evaporated milk formula and rice milk are not a substitute for commercial-grade formulas or breastmilk, as they do not include additional vitamin supplements needed to ensure long-lasting health in your baby.
-If you need to use this formula for longer than a few days, please know your baby will require vitamin drops be added.
-You should always consult your physician about your child's dietary needs.
+The evaporated and rice milk emergency formulas are not substitutes for commercial-grade formulas or breastmilk, as they do not include the additional vitamin supplements needed to ensure long-lasting health in your baby.
+If you need to use this formula for more than a few days in an emergency situation, please know that you will need to add vitamin drops.
+You should always consult your physician about your child's dietary needs when possible.

-- Eighteen-month Follow-Up of Infants Fed Evaporated Milk Formula: This 1999 study found that infants fed exclusively evaporated milk formula lacked needed vitamins.
+- Eighteen-Month Follow-Up of Infants Fed Evaporated Milk Formula: This 1999 study found that infants fed exclusively on evaporated milk formula lacked necessary vitamins.

 - Infant Nutrition and Feeding: This is the USDA's guide to infant nutrition.

-- Choosing an Infant Formula: This AAP article discusses the different types of infant formulas, such as hypoallergenic formulas.
-Your pediatrician should always be consulted when you're choosing a formula for your child.
+- Choosing an Infant Formula: This AAP article discusses the different types of infant formulas, such as normal and hypoallergenic.
+Your pediatrician should always be consulted when choosing a formula for your child.